Ipsos: Global expansion

 In the mid-'90s Ipsos was one of the most important research companies in Europe and decided to expand globally.
 Ipsos took on new investment partners, selling 40 percent of the company to Artemis Group, led by François Pinault, and the Amstar investment fund led by Walter Butler.

-In 1997, Ipsos entered into the South American market with the acquisition of Novaction’s companies in Argentina, Brazil and Mexico.
-In 1998 it entered the North American market with the purchase of the American company ASI Market Research.
+In 1997, Ipsos entered into the South American market with the acquisition of Novaction’s companies in Argentina, Brazil, and Mexico.
+In 1998, it entered the North American market with the purchase of the American company ASI Market Research.

 In 1999, Ipsos was listed on the Paris stock exchange.
 The successful offering enabled Artemis and Amstar to cash out on their investments and also gave Ipsos the possibility to continue its expansion.
 Then, it participated of the creation of an Internet audience research joint-venture, MMXI Europe, with the majority of shares held by partner Media Matrix and 20 percent by Ipsos.
 The company also took control of four subsidiaries of NFO Worldwide specializing in the formation of access panels.
 The expansion continued in Asia, South America and especially in North America (with the purchase of the Canadian company Angus Reid, renamed Ipsos-Reid in 2000).

+In 2009, Ipsos partnered with Thomson Reuters to conduct multi-country polling on consumer topics, politics, and economic confidence.
+The results of the polls would be published on Reuters.

 In 2011, Ipsos acquired Aegis Group Plc's Synovate division.

-On 30 October 2018 Ipsos announced that it acquired Synthesio, a Social Intelligence Suite that was named the leading global Social Listening platform by Forrester Research since 2014.
+On 30 October 2018, Ipsos announced that it acquired Synthesio, a Social Intelligence Suite that was named the leading global Social Listening platform by Forrester Research since 2014.

-Ben Page became Chief Executive in November 2021, replacing Didier Truchot, the founder, who remained as Chairman.
+In November 2021, Ben Page became CEO, replacing Didier Truchot, the founder, who remained as Chairman.

 In February 2023, it was announced Ipsos had acquired the New York-based business-to-business research company, Xperiti for an undisclosed amount.

+In September 2025, Jean Laurent Poitou succeeded Page as CEO.

 Ipsos Australia

-Ipsos Australia has existed since at least 2000, and as of 2025 has offices in Melbourne, Sydney, Brisbane and Perth.
+Ipsos Australia has existed since at least 2000, and as of 2025 has offices in Sydney, Melbourne, Perth, and Brisbane.
 It runs opinion polls on a number of issues, such as community support for changing the date of Australia Day, moving away from coal, Australia becoming a republic, the effects of the COVID-19 pandemic on young people's mental health, and, until 2019, political preferences.

 The results of Ipsos polls in Australia are published in The Sydney Morning Herald (SMH), The Age and the Australian Financial Review (AFR).

-However, following a shock result of the 2019 Australian federal election, when the Coalition won the election against all of the opinion polls' predictions, the Nine Entertainment group, which owns the SMH, Age and AFR, decided to discontinue its relationship with Ipsos.
+However, following a shock result of the 2019 Australian federal election, when the Liberal–National Coalition won the election against all of the opinion polls' predictions, the Nine Entertainment group, which owns the SMH, Age and AFR, decided to discontinue its relationship with Ipsos.
 Since then and as of 2022 the newspapers have not reported any political polling, but continue to report the results of other Ipsos polls.